dnightroad/CyberSecEducationCTFd/README.md

 A complete CTFd setup with a variaety of cybersecurity challenges aimed towards educating students on cybersecurity topics.

+If you want to customize it on your own you can use the base image from docker directly > docker pull ctfd/ctfd

 Use admin/n0tpa33w0rd to test it

 <img width="805" alt="Screenshot 2022-07-18 at 17 53 23" src="https://user-images.githubusercontent.com/85787930/179539389-b6f8f1b6-7edf-4b0f-940b-d89023305135.png">